archivesspace/tech-docs/ASTRO/src/content/docs/administration/unix_daemon.md

 ---
-title: Running ArchivesSpace as a Unix daemon
+title: Running as a Unix daemon
 ---

 The `archivesspace.sh` startup script doubles as an init script.
 If